How to Stop a Dog from Jumping on People

 Teaching "Four on the Floor" as a Command

 Once your dog understands the pattern, add a command: "Off" the moment they land.
 Reward.
-Over time, "Off" becomes a signal that triggers automatic floor-behavior.
+Over time, "Off" becomes a signal that triggers automatic floor-behavior. our positive reinforcement training guide explains why rewarding the alternative behavior is more powerful than correcting the unwanted one.

 Alternatively, teach an incompatible behavior: "Sit" as a greeting.
 A sitting dog cannot jump.
 Ask for a sit before any greeting, any treat, any door opening.